micmejia/bible-dump/AMPC/Jeremiah/Jer 50.md

 Israel is a hunted _and_ scattered sheep [driven hither and thither and preyed upon by savage beasts]; the lions have chased him.
-First the king of Assyria devoured him, and now at last [^a]Nebuchadrezzar king of Babylon has broken _and_ gnawed his bones.
+First the king of Assyria devoured him, and now at last Nebuchadrezzar king of Babylon has broken _and_ gnawed his bones.